-Set to launch for the 2020 market season, the Manitoba Community Food Currency Program is a community building initiative that empowers members of our community who frequently experience barriers to accessing healthy whole food by providing them with access to community food currency to purchase food directly from participating farmers’ markets across Manitoba.
-Together Direct Farm Manitoba, market coordinators, and community partner organizations promote food literacy and food security by making local, seasonal food more accessible to participants.
+Piloted in the 2020 market season, the Manitoba Community Food Currency Program is a community building initiative that empowers members of our community who frequently experience barriers to accessing healthy whole food by providing them with access to community food currency to purchase food directly from participating farmers’ markets across Manitoba.
+Direct Farm Manitoba, market coordinators, and community partner organizations work together to make healthy, local food more accessible to participants.
 The Manitoba Community Food Currency Program is modelled after the highly successful British Columbia Association of Farmers’ Markets (BCAFM) Coupon Nutrition Program, which has been running for over a decade.
-Recently, Nova Scotia has also begun their own ‘market bucks’ coupon program.

-Participating farmers’ markets engage with health and social service organizations within their community who are already connected with people who would benefit from better access to healthy whole foods.
-These community partner organizations select individuals and families who would benefit from increased food security and decreased social isolation.
-Direct Farm Manitoba provides small denomination community food currency to their community partners who pass them on to participants, who can use the community currency to purchase food from participating farmers.
-Farmers are reimbursed by Direct Farm Manitoba through program funding.
-Care and attention will be paid to how community currency is designed, accepted and redeemed to ensure that use is not stigmatizing nor impacts anybody’s right to privacy.
-The program also includes limited funds for community partner organizations to create local solutions to transportation barriers for participants.
+Participating farmers’ markets partner with community organizations who are already connected with people who would benefit from better access to fresh, local food.
+These community partner organizations select individuals and families who would benefit from increased food security.
+Direct Farm Manitoba provides community food currency to their community partners who pass them on to participants, who can use it to purchase food from farmers at their local farmers’ market.

-Direct Farm Manitoba exists to represent and advocate for the direct marketers of our agricultural sector.
-The Manitoba Community Food Currency Program is a win for producers, farmers’ markets and their communities, and therefore fits perfectly within our mandate.
+Direct Farm Manitoba exists to represent and advocate for the direct market farmers and farmers’ markets in Manitoba.
+The Manitoba Community Food Currency Program is a win for producers, a win for farmers’ markets and a win for communities!

 This program aims to provide these positive outcomes: